waiterorg/Django-RSS/README.md

 1. Either fork or download the app and open the folder in the cli.
 2. Make sure you have the Docker app running on your computer, you can download docker from [here](https://www.docker.com/products/docker-desktop).
 3. run this command to start the multicontainer application `docker-compose up`.
-Note : For easy access sqlite db is in source .
+<br /> Note : For easy access sqlite db is in source .

 ## How to use
 1. Follow link `http://127.0.0.1:8000/admin/`